ChalmersGU-data-structure-courses/OpenDSA/Published/ChalmersGU-DSABook/source/ListArrayDynamic.rst

 ::

-        if listSize <= size of internalArray * 1/3
+        if listSize <= size of internalArray / 3
-            resizeArray(size of internalArray * 1/2)
+            resizeArray(size of internalArray / 2)

 That's the only difference from the ``StaticArrayList.remove`` method.

-Note that the factors 1/3 and 1/2 are not important, as explained before.
-The only thing that matters is that the minimum load factor (1/3) is smaller than the shrinking factor (1/2).
 So the dynamic ``remove`` method will look like this.

 .. codeinclude:: ChalmersGU/DynamicArrayList